ellenkoenig/fof-mapreduce/README.md

 ## Building and running the project

-To build, please run the following command:
+To build, please run the following command from the *"java"* sub-directory:
 ````
 mvn clean assembly:assembly
 `````